 We continue to try to find ways to be more efficient and are currently incorporating different grazing varieties and techniques to hold costs down.
 Even though part of the original ranch was 'handed down', it was not enough for 3 families to thrive on!
 With hard work, a good banker, and maybe some luck(!), we have continued to grow the cow herd, improve facilities, and expand on the dream that Kevin and Mary Ann had for registered cattle.

 There are 2 families that now run Kniebel Farms and Cattle Co., and they are the fourth generation.
-Kevin and his wife Mary Ann, and Chuck and his wife Kim.
-We run 600 cows of which 125 are 100% 1A Red Angus.
+Kevin and his wife Mary Ann, and now their son Clay, and Chuck and his wife Kim.
+We run 600 cows of which 200 are 100% 1A Red Angus.
 We also have grown the feedlot to 1000 head and farm around 3000 acres.
 We have limited help, so we demand cattle that are low input.
 Red Angus have fit extremely well in that program.

 If you have an interest in finishing some of your calves and finding out if your genetic choices have been correct, contact us for information on different programs available through us, or our Black Angus seedstock partner Downey Ranch.
 Thank you for your interest!